 “Revisiting the Brazilian Democratic Transition,” thematic issue of Latin American Perspectives

 I am co-editing a thematic issue of the interdisciplinary journal Latin American Perspectives with Felipe Loureiro (Universidade de São Paulo) to mark the 40th anniversary of the restoration of democratic rule in Brazil following twenty-one years of dictatorship (1964-1985).
-The issue is currently accepting submissions thorough March 1, 2024.
+The issue is currently accepting submissions as long as the CFP is active on LAP’s website.

 Click the following links for CFPs in English and Portuguese.